warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 4.2.0 (07 DEC 2020) =
+* Fix for broken admin pages due to some JS errors on the analytics charts.
+* Fix for division by zero errors in the social optimizer PHP file.
+* Fix for a few other minor bugs and glitches.

 = 4.2.0 (02 DEC 2020) =
 * BRAND NEW!!!
 A whole suite of social analytics tools!
 * Social Optimizer scores are now saved allowing for comparisons and recommendations.